srcfl/srcful-documentation/docs/developer/data-models.md

 | `session_import_Wh`  | Wh        | integer   | Session Energy Imported (reset on connect/disconnect)                       |
 | `session_export_Wh`  | Wh        | integer   | Session Energy Exported (reset on connect/disconnect)                       |

-* Array of limit values.
-This can be used to specfy intervals of limits.
-E.g. a v2g charger that can discharge with -5000 to -500, and charge with 500 to 5000 would be specified as `lower_limit_W=[-5000, 0, 500]` and `upper_limit_W=[-500, 0, 5000]`.
-Note that these two arrays need to have matching pairs.

-### Implications for EMS and Optimization

-- **Control (realtime)**: EMS uses only W, lower_limit_W, upper_limit_W – it works regardless of data quality.
-If connected: false, clamp limits to 0.
-For phase balancing, use phase-data directly (e.g., to avoid overload on one phase).
-For chargers with V2G support (e.g., Ambibox), lower_limit can go negative – great for grid stabilization.
-For uni-directional chargers, lower_limit is 0.

-- **Optimization (planning)**: This is where it gets interesting.
-If SoC and capacity are null/unknown, fallback to defaults (e.g., 60 kWh, start-SoC 0.3) and run conservatively: Optimize only based on limits, without long-term planning (e.g., "charge max now if spot price low, but no SoC-prediction").
-With rich data (Ambibox/ISO 15118), full steam ahead: Calculate remaining Wh to full (capacity * (1 - SoC)), schedule discharge for peak hours.
-Estimation works ok for simple cases: At connect, set initial_SoC (user/default), update with session_import_Wh / capacity – but as you said, ignore losses initially (add 10% factor later).
-If the user charges elsewhere, reset at reconnect via user prompt.

-- **Hierarchy-fit**: DEVICE becomes the charger's comm-point (OCPP/MQTT), DER is "charger".
-Fits perfectly with your example – SITE optimizes charger-DER alongside battery/PV.
-No need for sub-DERs.

 ### Thoughts on UX and Defaults for Launch